zudello/zudello-knowledge-base/Knowledge Base/Purchasing module/Standard purchasing flows.md

 4. The credit is created in your ERP
 5. The credit moves to **Completed** status

 Credits can be related to invoices or purchase orders using the related documents and attachments feature.
-For more information, see [[Related documents and attachments]].
+For more information, see [Related documents and attachments](Related%20documents%20and%20attachments.md).

 ## Need help?